-Jennifer Yee’s artful desserts from SHO Shaun Hergatt (and the best petit fours in New York)10 May 2012, Posted by Best fancy pants restaurant desserts, Best of New York City, SHO Shaun Hergatt in
+Jennifer Yee’s artful desserts from SHO Shaun Hergatt (and the best petit fours in New York)10 May 2012, Posted by Best fancy pants restaurant desserts, Best of New York City, Reviews, SHO Shaun Hergatt in

 No matter how many dessert tastings I attend I’m always amazed at how creative great pasty chefs can be.
 Despite the hundreds of restaurants in New York and the thousands of made-to-order plated desserts they offer, top chefs always seem to be able to bring something new to the table–something I’ve never seen before.
 And remember, I eat a lot of desserts.